theElandor/CVCS/source/scripts/configs/train/README.txt

   The function plots the path, color mask and context of the first sample found in the batch.
   Made for debug purposes.

++ ignore_background <bool>
+  Wether or not to ignore the background class (index = 0) Background will not be considered even when evaluating the model during training.